mstahv/dawn/README.md

 Testing it out
 ====

-You need the Ruby Sass compiler to compile theme theme.
+You need the Ruby Sass compiler to compile the theme.
 Visit http://sass-lang.com/install and do the command line installation.

 Then use the ThemeServlet from this repo as your servlet implementation, which should handle on-the-fly Sass compilation using the command line Sass compiler (you need the Sass.java file from this repo as well).